Universal design checklist

-The web has been around long enough for us to know about its powers and its constraints.
+The web has been around long enough for us to know its powers and constraints.

-We particularly know about the latter because we’ve bent them as much as we can over the years.
+We know about the constraints because we’ve bent them as much as we can over the years.
 For example, before CSS, we used tables and spacer gifs for layout.
 And before

 border-radius, we used background images for rounded corners.

 We use pre-existing mediums as a guide for how a new medium should work.

 We take our preconceptions and apply them as best we can.